corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 >
 > &mdash; Alice Ryhl, *Rust in Production* S06E04

-You can't rewrite 35 million lines of C, and you wouldn't want to.
+You can't rewrite 35 million lines of C, neither would you want to.
 The work that matters is the work that lets a new Rust driver call into existing kernel subsystems without giving up the guarantees that made you reach for Rust in the first place.
-The same logic applies one level up: you're not going to rewrite Chromium, Office, Photoshop, or your in-house trading engine either. **Interop is the new rewrite.**
+The same logic applies one level up: you're not going to rewrite Chromium, Office, Photoshop, or your in-house engine either. **Interop is the new rewrite.**

-I don't think this is going to change soon.
-C++ is somewhere between [100 and 200 million lines](https://lwn.net/Articles/1036912/) of code inside Google alone, and roughly that order of magnitude across the rest of the industry.
+I don't think this is going to change anytime soon.
+C++ is somewhere between [100 and 200 million lines](https://lwn.net/Articles/1036912/) of code inside Google *alone*.
 Most of the interesting Rust work over the next decade will happen *next to* a C++ codebase, not instead of one.

-So let's talk about what actually goes wrong at that boundary, what the ecosystem looks like in 2026, and which patterns survive contact with production.
-Most of this post applies to C interop too, but C++ is where the sharp edges live, so that's where I'll focus.
+So let's talk about what actually goes wrong at that boundary and the state of the ecosystem in 2026.

 ## Pick The Right Tool, Not The Most Powerful One

-The interop space has grown a lot, and it's easy to default to whatever tool a popular blog post happens to use.
-Here's the rough map as of 2026.
+The interop space has grown a lot, and it's hard to keep track of all the options.
+As of today, here's a rough map of the landscape:

 | Tool | Direction | What it's good at | When to avoid |
 |---|---|---|---|